Millet porridge with spiced plum compote

 Method:

-For the millet porridge rinse the soaked millet, place in a pot, add the milk, half the water, the vanilla pod and dates.
-Bring to a boil , then turn down the heat and simmer until rich and creamy, keep stirring adding more water if needed.
-Sometimes I need to add more liquid, it just depends on the grains and how long they have been soaked.
-Adding a tiny bit of sea salt gives this delicious porridge a bit of an edge, but you want to be careful not to overdo it with the salt.
+3. For the millet porridge rinse the soaked millet, place in a pot, add the milk, half the water, the vanilla pod and dates.
+Bring to a boil, then turn down the heat and simmer until rich and creamy, keep stirring adding more water if needed.
+Sometimes more liquid is neded, it just depends on the grains and how long they have been soaked.
+Adding a pinch of sea salt gives this delicious porridge a bit of an edge, but you want to be careful not to overdo it with the salt.

 That was easy wasn’t it 🙂 ?